zmack/puppet-cloudera/README.md

 ### cloudera::cdh

-Installs the components of Cloudera's Distribution for Hadoop, and (with two exceptions) leaves them unconfigured.
-Including `cloudera::cdh` directly will result in the hadoop, hbase, hive, zookeeper, pig, oozie, mahout, and hue packages being installed.
-In addition, each of the components may be installed individually, by including only the relevant class in this namespace (for instance, including `cloudera::cdh::hbase` will result in hbase being installed).
+Installs the components of Cloudera’s Distribution for Hadoop (CDH), and, with two exceptions, leaves them unconfigured.
+Including `cloudera::cdh` directly will install the Hadoop, HBase, Hive, ZooKeeper, Pig, Oozie, Mahout, and Hue packages.
+In addition, you can install each of the components individually, by including only the relevant class in this namespace (for instance, including `cloudera::cdh::hbase` will result in HBase being installed).

-Since neither Sqoop nor Flume is currently managed by Cloudera Enterprise, `cloudera::cdh::sqoop` and `cloudera::cdh::flume` contain classes to start those components' services directly from
-puppet: `cloudera::cdh::flume::node`, `cloudera::cdh::flume::master`, and
+Since neither Sqoop nor Flume is currently managed by Cloudera Manager, `cloudera::cdh::sqoop` and `cloudera::cdh::flume` contain classes to start those components’ services directly from Puppet: `cloudera::cdh::flume::node`, `cloudera::cdh::flume::master`, and `cloudera::cdh::sqoop::metastore`.
-`cloudera::cdh::sqoop::metastore`.

 This class is automatically included if you `include cloudera`.

 ### cloudera::plugins

-Installs the Cloudera Enterprise plugins for CDH.
+Installs the Cloudera Manager plugins for CDH.

 This class is automatically included if you `include cloudera`.